Corporate Responsibility

 Regular risk analysis

-To implement this for our global supply chain, we regularly look at the predisposition to risk of over 200 Group companies and more than 20,000 direct supplier companies.
+To implement this for our global supply chain, we regularly look at the predisposition to risk of our relevant Group companies and more than 20,000 direct supplier companies.
 This involves the collection, analysis, and weighting of a wide range of external and internal information.
 These regular analyses enable us to focus our efforts on specific issues in order of priority.

 Ad hoc risk analysis